hamza-bou21/olist-ecommerce-analysis/README.md

 # Olist E-Commerce Analysis

 ## Overview
-Exploratory data analysis of the Olist Brazilian E-Commerce dataset, covering 99,000+ orders placed between September 2016 and October 2018.
+## Overview
+An end-to-end data science project on the Olist Brazilian E-Commerce dataset (99,000+ orders from 2016–2018).
+This project spans the entire data lifecycle: from data cleaning and exploratory analysis to an interactive Power BI dashboard and **predictive machine learning models to forecast delivery delays.**

 The goal of this project is to uncover actionable insights around customer satisfaction, delivery performance, and product category trends.